natzar/Stripe-Pad/README.md

 ## Development Internals

+cache/data.json is what allows Stripe Pad to maintain the different components 100% decoupled and no database involved.

 The main index.php includes the theme files defined in config.php, in case cache folder is empty, data will be retrieved from webhooks/stripeGetDetails.php and store the json in cache/data.json right before including index.php file from selected theme, which will receive $stripeData array with all account and product details.

 In case you want to clean cache, just remove the file.